Cracking the code - Part III - Reading and writing lists with Peakboard Hub API

 /v1/lists/items DELETE Delete a record from a Hub list.

-In this article we will use the stockinfo list as a sample.
+In this article, we will use the StockInfo list as an example.

 image

-Nothing important to say here.
-This function resturns a list of all available lists that are within the scope of the current API key context.
-The sample shows the return message.
+This endpoint returns a list of all available lists that are within the scope of the current API key context.
+Here is an example response:

 [